 The bank acts on its responsibility for customers’ and the bank’s owner interests through separate guidelines in order:

-Annually, and for the first time in April 2018, the bank will review developments in the documentation of compliance with anti-money laundering rules, requirements on transparency, ethics, corporate social responsibility, sustainability and corporate governance at small companies in which the bank holds owner positions.
+Each year the bank will review developments in the documentation of compliance with anti-money laundering rules, requirements on transparency, ethics, corporate social responsibility, sustainability and corporate governance at small companies in which the bank holds owner positions.
 The bank will also check necessary measures to improve procedures and processes for following up on its owner positions.
 All the bank’s employees are required to annually review the bank’s policy for sustainable and ethical investments and to be aware that the bank expects all credit cases and investment decisions regarding international companies and risk industries to be accompanied by an assessment of compliance with the bank’s principles, and an account of control measures and opportunities for sanctions that are established in the event of breaches.